brandonmain/russian-troll/README.md

 </p>
 From the above screenshots, we see that the Attackers IP on the network is 192.168.56.102 and the Target's IP is 192.168.56.101

+#### _ARP Poisoning_
+In order to redirect the users dns request to their social media accounts, we need to poison their ARP cache